 The United States Food and Drug Administration (FDA) considers ginger to be a safe food supplement (“generally recognized as safe”).

-Large doses carry the potential for adverse reactions.
+Large doses may cause adverse reactions.
 Mild GI effects (eg, heartburn, diarrhea, mouth irritation) have been reported.

 Packing and Storage